Located on the western shore of Lake Michigan, Milwaukee

 conditions for extended periods of time.

-- Two years of full-time experience
+- One year of full-time experience in semi-skilled

-- Valid Wisconsin driver’s license at time
+Valid Wisconsin driver’s license at time of appointment and

 Equivalent combinations of education and experience may be considered.